redux-saga/saga-query/README.md

 This library is intended for large scale, complex flow control applications that need full control over the data cache layer while setting good standards for using redux and a flexible middleware to handle all business logic.

+## Core principles

+- The end-developer should have full control over fetching/caching/querying their server data
+- The IO/business logic layer should be separate from the view layer
+- We should treat side-effects as data
+- Sagas are the central processing unit for IO/business logic

 ## `saga-query` is *not*